Guardians vs. Diamondbacks Player Props Betting Odds

 Ramírez Stats

-- Ramirez has collected 72 hits with 19 doubles, two triples, 10 home runs and 29 walks.
-He has driven in 40 runs with six stolen bases.
+- Ramirez has 74 hits with 19 doubles, two triples, 11 home runs, 29 walks and 41 RBI.
+He's also stolen six bases.

-- Ramirez has recorded a base hit in eight games in a row.
-During his last 10 outings he is batting .349 with three doubles, four home runs, five walks and 10 RBI.
+- Ramirez has picked up at least one hit in nine straight games.
+In his last 10 outings he is hitting .405 with three doubles, five home runs, five walks and 11 RBI.

 Ramírez Recent Games